The following exercise forces us to use the TRIM and the CIRCLE command in AutoCAD.

 Notice the UCS

-Now you can easily start the line at the point (10,15) and create the small rectangle.
+Now, you can quickly start the line at the point (10,15) and create the small rectangle.

-If you have any confusion about this, Just leave a comment below and I will have no problem explaining it further.
+If you are confused about this, leave a comment below, and I will have no problem explaining it further.